top of page

 Supporting your child with DLD

 You are the expert in your child, and no-one knows them quite like you do.
 You are an invaluable resource for advocating for them, helping them and ensuring others understand their strengths and needs.
-Here are a few ideas to support you in this; please do contact us to share what you have found useful with other parents or carers.
+Below are a few ideas to support you in this.

 Find out more about DLD